 Retinal vascular occlusion is where the small blood vessels surrounding the retina become blocked.
-These thin arteries can become backed up just like the larger ones in the body, which can often lead to stroke or heart attacks.
-Vision problems occur and patients experience a sensation of a curtain coming down over the eye — which can come and go slowly or happen suddenly.
+These thin arteries can become backed up just like the larger blood vessels in the body.
+Vision problems occur and patients experience a sensation of a curtain coming down over the eye — which can come and go or happen suddenly.

 Damage can be permanent but sometimes the veins can be treated with laser eye surgery to relieve the surrounding inflammation and allow better blood flow.

 Uveitis is an inflammation of the layer of the eye between the retina and white of the eye (sclera).
 The most common form of uveitis is iritis, also known as inflammation of the iris.

 According to the Mayo Clinic, symptoms include eye pain, redness, blurred vision, seeing dark floating spots, decreased vision and light sensitivity.
 Anti-inflammatory or immunosuppressive medications may be prescribed to treat the condition.

 Glaucoma is the term for eye diseases where the optic nerve becomes damaged due to high pressure inside the eye.
 Often without any symptoms, glaucoma gradually decreases vision and may be brought on by high blood pressure or reduced blood flow to the optic nerve.